Subscribe to Newsletter

-There’s debate about the consideration of postseason performance when rating players.
+Some folks don’t think postseason performance should factor in rating players.
 It’s a dicey subject.
-On the one hand, postseason play is a result of opportunity, and some great players, like Ernie Banks, Rod Carew, and Ken Griffey Jr., had little opportunity to show what they could do in October baseball.
+On the one hand, postseason play is a result of opportunity, and some superstars, like Ernie Banks, Rod Carew, and Ken Griffey Jr., had little opportunity to show what they could do in October baseball.
 Others, like Reggie Jackson, Catfish Hunter, and Derek Jeter, were in the playoffs a hell of a lot.

-We have a 0 to 5 scale for intangibles, which wasn’t used all that much, but it was useful.
-The Intangibles Score was used for many different reasons.
-Jackie Robinson is the only man to get a +5 on this scale.
-Willie Stargell and a few others got a +1 for leadership.
+We established a -5 to +5 scale for intangibles, which wasn’t used all that much, but it was useful.
+The Intangibles Score was used for multiple reasons.
+Jackie Robinson, for hopefully obvious reasons, is the only man to get a +5 on this scale.
+Willie Stargell and a few others got a +1 for leadership, and so on.

-We felt we had to reward players who served as player/managers and had success: Tris Speaker, Frank Robinson, Rogers Hornsby, Mickey Cochrane, Bucky Harris, and Lou Boudreau got a slight Intangibles Score bump for being great at it, among a few others.
+We felt we had to reward players who were successful as player-managers.
+Tris Speaker, Frank Robinson, Rogers Hornsby, Frankie Frisch, Mickey Cochrane, Bucky Harris, Bill Terry, and Lou Boudreau got +3 for being great at it, among a few others.

-The Intangibles Score helped us penalize players who we thought needed it because they were overrated, or maybe just rotten people.
+The Intangibles Score helped us penalize players who we thought needed it because they were rotten teammates or had a hand in unsavory incidents.
 This impacted Hal Chase, Dave Kingman, and Rafael Palmeiro, among a few others.

-There are a few players who could have been ranked at multiple positions.
+There are many players who could have been ranked at multiple positions.
 How did we choose where to rate them?
 We used common sense and also looked at games played.

 But games played wasn’t the defining criteria.
 For example, Rod Carew played more games at first base than second, but we ranked him at second.
-Similarly, Robin Yount played more in center field, but he ranks here at shortstop.
-Those two players were better suited for the position in which they started their careers, as was Ernie Banks, who actually played more games at first base than short.
+Similarly, Robin Yount played more in center field, but he ranks at shortstop.
+Those two players were better suited to be ranked at the position in which they started their careers, as was Ernie Banks, who actually played more games at first base than shortstop.
 Joe Torre was the same way, as was Stan Musial.
-For Pete Rose we settled on left field, though he played hundreds of games at second, third, first, and right field.
+For Pete Rose we settled on left field, though he played hundreds of games at second base, third base, first base, and right field.
 Left field was where he ranks best.

-Outfielders are special too: some of the players may have had a few more games in right or left, etc., but we placed players in the outfield spot that they were most associated with, for the most part.
-Dave Winfield, and Andre Dawson, however, are players who put in a lot of time at two outfield spots, but we slotted them where they ranked the best.
+Outfielders are special too: some of the players may have had a few more games in right or left, etc., but we placed players in the outfield spot that they were most known for.
+Dave Winfield and Andre Dawson, for example, are players who put in a lot of time at two outfield spots, but we slotted them where they ranked the best.

 We’ve seen a few “Top 100” lists that include relief pitchers.
 We simply can’t see how someone who pitches only 600 to 1,500 innings (the range for the best relievers in history) can be one of the Top 100 players in baseball history.
 That’s not enough playing time to make it.
 Even Mariano Rivera, the greatest relief pitcher of all-time, only faced about 5,000 batters in his career, and Hoyt Wilhelm, who pitched when relievers often hurled multiple innings, only faced about 7,000 batters as a reliever.